 - Visit Twitch’s contact support page and open a ticket.

 - Work your way around the page and add the following subject on the ticket request, ‘Making a Twitch Team’.

-- On the message, provide the following information:
+- In the message, provide the following information:

 - Team Page Link (or URL)

-- Owning/Editing Account: You could provide the link to the account or just the username.
+- Owning/Editing Account: You can provide the link to the account or just the username.
 Make sure that it is accurately captured.

-Once you get Twitch’s approval, you can log in to your account (the team’s owner, right?), invite people to join, and thus make a Twitch team.
+Once you get Twitch’s approval, you can log in to your account (the team owner, right?), invite people to join, and thus make a Twitch team.

 Some sources say that if you have a friend who is already partnered (already in the partners’ program), you can ask them to help you get into a team they created.
 Skeptically asking, can you really be added to a team if you’re not a partner?
 Sounds too good to be true.

 Getting the achievements shouldn’t discourage you, says Twitch.
 Have fun getting to the partners’ program and more fun when you make your first Twitch team.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.